zwang695/alexa-skills-list/README.md

 *Alexa, open World Holidays.*

-Are you interested in world holidays.
+Are you interested in world holidays?
 Rely on World Holidays for dozens of world holidays for every day of the year.

 ***